 Because electric cars vary so much in size, price, and range, next to each entry on this list is a description.
 Note that prices listed are general starting figures and do not include destination or any federal or state tax incentives.
-Range listed is according to the EPA.
-Other notes follow.
+In most cases, the listed range is according to the EPA.
+Note that several of these vehicles are offered only in select states—not nationwide.

-Premium Sporty/Performance 2-door coupe and roadster with range-extending 3-cylinder gas engine; about $148,000; pure-electric range of 18 miles, combined gas/electric range of about 330 miles (BMW i8 skipped the 2018 Model year)
+Premium sporty/performance 2-door coupe and roadster with range-extending 3-cylinder gas engine; about $148,000; pure-electric range of 18 miles, combined gas/electric range of about 330 miles

 CHEVROLET BOLT EV